symfony/symfony-docs/deployment/proxies.rst

         // or, if your proxy instead uses the "Forwarded" header
         // Request::HEADER_FORWARDED

-        // or, if you're using a wellknown proxy
+        // or, if you're using a well-known proxy
         // Request::HEADER_X_FORWARDED_AWS_ELB
         // Request::HEADER_X_FORWARDED_TRAEFIK
     );

+.. deprecated:: 5.2

+    In previous Symfony versions, the above example used ``HEADER_X_FORWARDED_ALL`` to trust all "X-Forwarded-*" headers, but that constant is deprecated since Symfony 5.2 in favor of the individual ``HEADER_X_FORWARDED_*`` constants.

 .. caution::

     Enabling the ``Request::HEADER_X_FORWARDED_HOST`` option exposes the
-    application to "`HTTP Host header attacks`_".
-Make sure the proxy really send a ``x-forwarded-host`` header.
+    application to `HTTP Host header attacks`_.
+Make sure the proxy really sends an ``x-forwarded-host`` header.

 The Request object has several ``Request::HEADER_*`` constants that control exactly *which* headers from your reverse proxy are trusted.
 The argument is a bit field,